 Passionate About Great Visitor Experiences

-The Irish Heritage Trust is an independent registered charity which manages and cares for some of Ireland’s most prestigious house, gardens and museums.
+The Irish Heritage Trust is an independent non-profit organisation which manages and cares for some of Ireland’s most prestigious house, gardens and museums.

-Its properties include Strokestown Park House, Gardens & National Famine Museum; Fota House, Arboretum & Gardens; and Johnstown Castle, Estate, Museum & Gardens.
+Its properties include Strokestown Park House, Gardens & National Famine Museum; Fota House, Arboretum & Gardens; Johnstown Castle, Estate, Museum & Gardens and No. 11 Parnell Square, Dublin.

 The Trust provides for their conservation and maintenance, and it ensures that they are available for members of the public to enjoy and appreciate in perpetuity.
 It is also helping them towards financial sustainability, so they can make positive contributions to Irish culture and their communities.